wp-plugins/pdf24-posts-to-pdf/readme.txt

 6. You can place PDF links everywhere in your Wordpress Blog

 == Changelog ==

+= 3.0.9 =
+* Fixed: Works now together with the Wordpress more tag.
+The content plugin will not show it's bar it the more tag is used.
+* Fixed: Do not display the content bars of the content plugin if contents are build up for rss feed requests.
+* Fixed: Fixed a small language selection bug.
+There could be one case where the language selector could not find a language which results into a script warning.

 = 3.0.8 =
 * Overworked a core part